near/docs/docs/api/quickstart.md

 To interact with the platform and execute methods on smart contracts, you are welcome to use one of
 - JSON RPC interface (our primary API for interacting with the blockchain)
-- JavaScript SDK (called `near-api-js`) which wraps the RPC interface and includes a few helpful abstractions
+- JavaScript library (called `near-api-js`) which wraps the RPC interface and includes a few helpful abstractions

 We welcome members of our community to **add other language bindings** and will be happy to provide support along the way.